bonitasoft/bonita-doc/md/creating-a-new-look-feel.md

 skin/skin.config.less
 The main LESS file that defines the appearance.
-Change this file to modify the appearance of Bonita BPM Portal web ``.
+Change this file to modify the appearance of Bonita BPM Portal web `<not mobile>`.
 You only need to modify the other LESS files if you want to change the behaviour of the pages.

 tools
 Contains special files required for compatibility with Internet Explorer.